mqmilk/covid19/README.md

 What is included in the code:
 1. city_id.csv, state_id.csv: give the ids for different provinces and cities used in other codes.
 For example, 420100 is the city_id for wuhan(武汉).

-2. curve.ipynb/curve.py : get the migration index of this year and the previous year moving in or out a city a city with city id and migration type, you can change the id and type in the script.
+2. curve.ipynb/curve.py : get the migration index of this year and the previous year at the same lunar calendar day for a two-month period moving in or out a city.
+You can change the id and type in the script.
 There are two kinds of 'type', one is 'move_in' and another one is 'move_out'.
 And id is explained in the previous code city_id.csv and state_id.csv.

-3. percent.ipynb/percent.py: get the migration top 100 cities/provinces moving in or out a city as a percentage.
+3. percent.ipynb/percent.py: get the migration top 100 cities/provinces moving in or out a city per day.
 You can change the rank, id and type to collect different kinds of data.

 4. : get the infected number of people in diffent cities and provinces